MMRita/Automated-EVS-Measurement/README.md

 - `SBD_spaCy.py`: [SpaCy](https://spacy.io/) (Additional dependencies: spacy)
 - `SBD_stanza.py`: [Stanza](https://stanfordnlp.github.io/stanza/) (default) (Additional dependency: stanza)

-You can use the following command line to run one of the three codes:
+You can use the following command line to run one of the three models:

 ```bash
 python `<script_name.py>` `<en>` `<path_to_your_file.word.srt>`